 Tip 11: You Will Need Money Up Front

-Nine in 10 VA homebuyers purchase without making a down payment.
+9 in 10 VA homebuyers purchase without making a down payment.
 It’s also not uncommon for the seller to pay all of your closing costs.
-But you’ll still need money up front to cover things like an earnest money deposit, the appraisal and a home inspection.
+But you’ll still need money upfront to cover things like an earnest money deposit, the appraisal, and a home inspection.
 You may get all of that money back at the closing table.

 Tip 12: How to Tweak Your DTI Ratio